Alaska spaceport shortlisted for Rocket Lab launch site

-KODIAK, Alaska — A California-based rocket company has shortlisted the Kodiak spaceport as a possible permanent home for its launches.
+KODIAK, Alaska — A California-based rocket company has shortlisted the spaceport in Kodiak, Alaska, as a possible permanent home for its launches.

-The Kodiak Daily Mirror reports Rocket Lab announced Tuesday that it’s seeking to build a launch complex in the U.S. to complement its current launch site in New Zealand.
+Rocket Lab announced Tuesday that it’s seeking to build a launch complex in the U.S. to complement its current site in New Zealand, the Kodiak Daily Mirror reported .

 Alaska’s Pacific Spaceport Complex is among four finalists, including Cape Canaveral in Florida, the Wallops Flight Facility in Virginia, and the Vandenberg Air Force Base in Southern California.

+Rocket Lab has completed two successful test launches, the first in May 2017 and the second in January.
+A planned launch this summer was postponed twice because of technical issues.

-The company expects a decision to be made next month.
-Construction would start immediately
+The company expects to make a decision next month.
+Construction would start immediately.

-The company says it hopes to have monthly launches at the site upon completion of construction.
+The first launch at the site is tentatively planned for Spring 2019, the company said.
+It hopes to have monthly orbital launches upon completion of construction.

+Rocket Lab currently contracts the Alaska Aerospace Corporation to provide launch services at the launch complex in New Zealand.

 Information from: Kodiak (Alaska) Daily Mirror, http://www.kodiakdailymirror.com